indigames/ige-docs/docs/source/man_animation.rst

 Double-clicking the new created file will open ``Animator Window`` which can be used to create, view and modify the animator controller.

 The animator controller is then finally applied to an object by attaching an ``Animator`` component that references them.
-See the Python API, section ``Animator`` for further details about their use.
+See the `Python API Document <_static/html/igeScene.html#igeScene.Animator>`_ for further details about their usage.

 The Animator Window
 -------------------